pcarbo/lbfgsb-matlab/README.md

-This is a temporary fork of Peter Carbonetto's [lbfgsb-matlab](https://github.com/pcarbo/lbfgsb-matlab interface) (which will eventually be merged back) that provides compatibility with Octave.
-Additionally it adds support for the version 3.0 of [L-BFGS-B](http://www.ece.northwestern.edu/~nocedal/lbfgsb.html)
+This is a temporary fork of Peter Carbonetto's [lbfgsb-matlab](https://github.com/pcarbo/lbfgsb-matlab interface) that provides compatibility with Octave.
+Additionally it adds support for the version 3.0 of [L-BFGS-B](http://www.ece.northwestern.edu/~nocedal/lbfgsb.html).
+This fork has been already merged.

 The following is the original README with installation instructions and a brief tutorial.
 The makefile that it refers to has been renamed to Makefile.bak.
 Updated Linux specific installation instructions can be found in [INSTALL-LINUX.md](https://github.com/josombio/lbfgsb-matlab/blob/master/INSTALL-LINUX.md)
 ___